 New Mexico residents who are 100% disabled veterans of the armed services are eligible for a free lifetime Game-hunting & Fishing License.
 Disabled veterans may apply to NMDGF for a Disabled Veteran card, which allows the holder to fish, hunt small game and obtain a free deer hunting license.
-Card holders do not need to buy or possess a Habitat Stamp or Habitat Management & Access Validation when fishing or hunting small game or deer.
-However, if trapping or if hunting turkey or other big-game species, the Habitat Stamp and Habitat Management & Access Validation are required.
+Card holders do not need to buy or possess a Habitat Stamp when fishing or hunting small game or deer.
+However, if trapping or if hunting turkey or other big-game species, the Habitat Stamp is required.